 - On the day of the exam, drink water and don’t take too much caffeine

-- Prepare your bag with everything you need the day before your exam; if allowed take food with you for during the exam.
+- Prepare your bag with everything you need the day before your exam; if allowed take food with you during the exam.

-I arrived at location at 9:00, so I had some time to settle down.
+I arrived at the location at 9:00, so I had some time to settle down.
 In total, I had 275 minutes for the multiple-choice exam.
 However, when taking the practicing exams, I completed them in roughly 100 minutes.
 This meant I had enough time to do the whole exam twice, and take my time for questions I wasn’t sure about.

 My strategy was to read the question and think of an answer without looking at the multiple-choice answers.
 When it wasn’t clear what the answer was, I looked at the multiple-choice answers and used elimination to come to the most likely correct answer.
 When I was still not sure about my answer, I would flag the question.
-Flagging questions gives you the opportunity at the end of the exam to review all flagged questions before finalizing your exam.
+Flagging questions give you the opportunity at the end of the exam to review all flagged questions before finalizing your exam.

 After 2 hours, and reviewing all my flagged questions, I finished the exam.
-Clicking on ‘Submit exam’ after reading something like ‘You cannot go back after this step, your exam will be finalized’ was suspenseful to say the least.
+Clicking on ‘Submit exam’ after reading something like ‘You cannot go back after this step, your exam will be finalized’ was suspenseful, to say the least.
 But there it was, the result screen that stated I passed the exam!
 In all my excitement I walked out of the exam room, just to be looked at in confusion by the exam takers asking why I was standing there.
 “Well, the screen stated I passed the test” “Oh, well, we don’t see it in our system”.
 I guess there’s also a ‘Submit the exam now for real and forever’ button on the result screen I missed.
 Despite missing the button, I’m now a Certified Ethical Hacker.